andriyor/ts-tree-cli/README.md

 ✅ publish package

-✅ output by threshold in console
+✅ output by all files in tree threshold in console

 ✅ config with file entries

+✅ colorized output

 ❌ output by tree threshold in console

-❌ colorized output

 ❌ better CLI handling

 ❌ --help option

-❌ fix typings in coverage processing

 ## Tech Debt